Glyko stafyli or grape preserve are candied grapes in syrup. It is a quick and easy confection to make.

 - 2 cups grape juice (using 500 grams grapes)

 - 800 grams granulated sugar (if the grapes are tart, add more)

 - 4 fragrant geranium leaves (or ½ tsp vanilla essence)

 - 1 lemon (both peel and juice)

 - After the resting time check with the spoon to see if the sugar has crystallized again at the bottom of the pot and gently mix until it dissolves.

 - At the end add the lemon juice and mix.
-Return the grapes in the syrup, mix for 1 minute and then remove from the heat.
+Return the grapes back in the syrup, mix for 1 minute and then remove from the heat.

-Kopiaste and Kali Orexi!!
+Kopiaste and Kali Orexi!